zeh/dasmjs/README.md

 * `source`: `string` containing assembly source code.
 The same source that is passed to the `dasm()` call.
 * `getFile`: a `function` that takes two parameters: `sourceEntryRelativeUri` (relative location of a file as `string`) and `isBinary` (whether it's a binary include, as `boolean`) and returns contents of that file (as either a `string` for text files, an `Uint8Array` for binary files, or `undefined` for files that were not found).

   This function is optional and should be used as a convenience function to allow `resolveIncludes` to parse file contents and children includes (includes of includes).
-It ommitted, `resolveIncludes` returns a list of includes for the original source file without their contents (but with their best bet of a `uri`).
+It ommitted, `resolveIncludes` returns a list of includes for the original source file without their contents (but with their best guess at the file's actual `uri`).

   When using dasm inside node, a typical implementation of `getFile` that just gets file contents from the file system (`fs`) is as such: